wasmCloud/wasmCloud/README.md

 You can also take a look at a wide range of [examples](https://github.com/wasmCloud/examples) in our Github repository, or look through the [reference applications](https://wasmcloud.dev/reference/refapps/) we've created as technology demonstrations to help illustrate a new way of designing, composing, and building applications.

+## Elixir/OTP Runtime

+The main cloud native wasmCloud host runtime is the [Elixir/OTP](https://github.com/wasmCloud/wasmcloud-otp) runtime.

+## JavaScript Runtime

+For running a wasmCloud host in a browser or embedding in a JavaScript V8 host, use the [JavaScript Runtime](https://github.com/wasmCloud/wasmcloud-js).

-## Rust Runtime
+## Rust Runtime - ⚠️ DEPRECATED

-The wasmCloud host runtime is available both as a released binary and as a [Rust crate](https://crates.io/crates/wasmcloud-host) that you can incorporate in your own applications to create bespoke, fit-for-purpose hosts.
+The pure-Rust wasmCloud host runtime has been deprecated in favor of the new Elixir/OTP runtime.

 ## Contributing